yuqitanyq/tp/docs/DeveloperGuide.md

   Use case resume from step 1.

 * 1c.
-The index is valid but no details are provided
+The index is valid but no details are provided.

   * 1c1.
 LibTask shows an error message.